T-Holmes/cplusplus/CMakeHelloWorld/README.md

 # Build a "Hello World!"
-C++ program with CMake and test it with Ctest
+C++ program with CMake and test it with CTest

 ## Steps to run locally: